moderndatacompany/dataos.info/docs/resources/cluster/bi_tools/powerbi/using_odbc_driver/index.md

+!!!
+Info "Note"
-> 📌 Note: Contact your network administrator in case you encounter an error due to not having required admin privileges.
+    Contact your network administrator in case you encounter an error due to not having required admin privileges.

 ## Generate DataOS API Token